Workplace Sexual Harassment FAQs

 - Send your complaint to the right person.
 Follow the company’s reporting procedures or if the company does not have a reporting policy use your best judgment (usually human resources, or the owner in small companies).
 If the harasser is the owner and/or your boss and there is no one to send a complaint to, call a Nashville employment lawyer immediately to discuss your options.

-If you were fired after reporting sexual harassment at work, immediately contact Nashville-based sexual harassment lawyer Curt Masker at 866-931-0146 or online.
-For many harassment claims you may have as little as 300 days to file a complaint with the EEOC.
+If you were fired after reporting sexual harassment at work, immediately contact a Nashville-based sexual harassment lawyer at the number above or online.
+For many harassment claims you may have 300 days or less to file a complaint with the EEOC.
 Do not wait to fight back.

 Absolutely.
 If you are sexually assaulted at work, you are well within your rights to immediately call the police or 911 and file criminal charges against the perpetrator.
 In addition, your employer may be held accountable in a civil lawsuit for fostering an unsafe work environment that lead up to the assault.